tenaciousRas/ledwax-photon/README.md

 ***
 # Develop & Contribute
-The "master" branch is not yet considered stable.
-Stability of this repo is defined by stability of the Vagrant host and related Chef LWRPs.
+The "master" branch is considered stable.
+Stability of this repo is defined by stability of the Vagrant host and *all* related Chef LWRPs in Cheffile.
+The LEDWax git submodules referenced here have their own versions and roadmaps.

 ### Generate documentation
 TODO